-Once you make cauliflower rice from scratch you won’t want to go back to the frozen stuff.
-I’m sharing 4 DIFFERENT TECHNIQUES for making cauliflower rice at home with all the tips and shortcuts you’ll need to make this part of your regular routine.
-Because homemade cauliflower rice is so much better!
+Once you make homemade cauliflower rice from scratch you won’t want to go back to the frozen stuff.
+I’m sharing 4 DIFFERENT TECHNIQUES with all the tips and shortcuts you’ll need to make this part of your regular routine.

 WHY make cauliflower rice from scratch when you can find it in the freezer section and sometimes also “fresh” in the produce section??

-- The “riced cauliflower in the produce section at the supermarket is very expensive & often not very fresh
+- Inexpensive - The “riced cauliflower in the produce section at the supermarket is expensive & often not very fresh

 Cauliflower Rice - 4 ways

 How do you make homemade cauliflower rice?
 There are 4 different ways.
 You can either use a food processor or a grater, chop it up with a chef's knife or use a blender.

 - The very first step is to prep the head of cauliflower.
 To do this follow these two steps: Cut the outer leaves off and discard them (photo 1).